clean-code-craft-tcq-1/test-for-analytics-karippalrohith/README.md

 1. Access to the Server containing the telemetrics in a csv file.
 1. Validity of the data in csv file(NULL check, proper format, valid values in proper units).
 1. Write access to server to store the PDF report.
+1. Where to send the notification-is it email or to controller.
+1. How to send the notification-is the email id configured and is it valid? or if it is to controller how it is interfaced.
 1. Scheduling to read out the csv for analysis(continious/daily/weekly scheduling and how to determine it to trigger it again).
-1. Availability of the functionality to create PDF reports from the data.
+1. Availability of the library functionality to create PDF reports from the data.
-1. Availability of the functionality to connect to the mail server to send the emails.
+1. When the other module is notified, how it can access the pdf report(access for the other module to read it from our server).
-1. Minimum threshold, Maximum threshold to find out the breaches are configured properly.
+1. Minimum threshold, Maximum threshold to find out the breaches are configured properly(If those values are not configured, it can effect functionality).
-1. Email IDs to which mails need to be send are configured properly and valid.

 (add more if needed)